onlinedevschool/guides/source/build-a-vending-machine.md

 An interface is simply an aggreed form of communication, like English.
 Two people who speak English can *interface* with each other just fine, even if one is from Northern Ireland and one is from California...
 That would be an example of a sloppy iterface.

-A strict, good interface would be two people closely related in interests, location, and beliefs and experiences as they would not use disperate words like _clink_ to the California.
+A strict, good interface would be two people closely related in interests, location, and beliefs and experiences as they would not use disperate words like _clink_ to the Californian.
 Let's focus on this kind of interface.

 ## Building a Drink Vending Machine

 The best example of an interface is the Vending Machine, since it is ubiquitous and perfectly illustrates the mechanism.
 Here is the narrative:

-_begin narrative_

-You have a $1 bill in your pocket and you want a drink.
+> You have a $1 bill in your pocket and you want a drink.
+>

-There is a vending machine in front of you and it sells Coca Cola for 80 cents and Newcastle Brown Ale for $1.20.
+> There is a vending machine in front of you and it sells Coca Cola for 80 cents and Newcastle Brown Ale for $1.20.
 You insert your $1 bill.
+>

-The vending machine makes some noise as it makes your bill vanish.
+> The vending machine makes some noise as it makes your bill vanish.
 You then scan the machine for signs of what it sells and how to buy that said shit.
+>

-What you see are two large buttons, one for Coca Cola, one for Newcastle Brown Ale.
+> What you see are two large buttons, one for Coca Cola, one for Newcastle Brown Ale.
 You push the Coca Cola button as you are a broke ass bitch and got nada but a dollah.
+>

-More noises can be heard from deep inside the mechanical if not tempermental devise.
-After a moment your drink appears and you reach in a small recepticle in the machine and retrieve your corn syrup posion drink.
+> More noises can be heard from deep inside the mechanical if not tempermental device.
+After a moment you hear a resounding THUD and you reach in a small recepticle in the machine and retrieve your corn syrup posion drink.

-_end narrative_

 That is what we shall build, in Ruby.